 If convicted of a class four felony for a fourth DUI, you could be sentenced to anywhere from two to twelve years of prision, you will also be required to be on parole for three years, and the Court could also order you to pay a fine up to $500,000.

 If you or someone you know is charged with a felony DUI, give us a call today.
-A felony conviction for a DUI could have life altering consequences and your are going to need an attorney who will fight for you.
+A felony conviction for a DUI could have life altering consequences and your are going to need a drunk driving defense attorney who will fight for you.

 Click here to read House Bill 15-1043